20 Best Podcasts in Spanish: Improve Your Listening Skills

 They also make listening to the news in Spanish easy and fun.

-They also give listeners a ton of listening options.
+Moreover, News in Slow Spanish also gives listeners a ton of listening options.

 Plus, you can take advantage of the following:

-👍 Make use of slowed down conversation so you can follow along easier
+• Make use of slowed-down conversation so you can follow along more easily

 6. Españolistos

-Españolistos is hosted by a Colombian Spanish teacher and her American partner, who is fluent in Spanish.
+Españolistos is a weekly podcast hosted by a Colombian Spanish teacher and her American partner, who is fluent in Spanish.

-The two hosts, and their guests, have fun and interesting conversations in Latin American Spanish.
+The two hosts and their guests have fun and interesting conversations in Latin American Spanish.
+Listening to these native Spanish speakers is a great way to learn about accents from different Spanish-speaking countries.

-In other words, it doesn’t really feel like you’re studying.
+In other words, it doesn't really feel like you're studying while you're listening to Spanish-language podcasts like this one.

 The factors above will help learners develop and maintain an impressive level of fluency and listening comprehension.

-It is one of our favorite Spanish podcasts for its creativity and variation.
+It is one of our favorite Spanish podcasts for its creativity, variation, and discussions of Latin and Spanish culture.

 This is a particularly useful option for anybody at an intermediate to advanced stage looking to improve their Castilian Spanish accent in the Spanish language.